Houston drone laws

 Perform Pre-Flight Checks

 Always conduct thorough pre-flight checks.
-Inspect your drone for any damage, ensure the battery is fully charged, and verify that your firmware is up-to-date.
-Check the weather conditions to avoid flying in high winds or rainโ€‹โ€‹.
+Inspect your drone for damage, charge the battery fully, and update the firmware.ย Check the weather conditions to avoid flying in high winds or rainโ€‹โ€‹.

 Maintain Visual Line-of-Sight